statamic/docs/content/collections/tags/user-forgot_password_form.md

     name: redirect
     type: string
     description: >
-      The URL the user will be taken after the form is successfully submitted.
-Leaving
+      Where the user should be taken after requesting a password reset.
-      this blank will keep the user on the same page.
   -
+    name: error_redirect
+    type: string
+    description: >
+      The same as `redirect`, but for for failed password reset requests.
+  -
     name: allow_request_redirect
     type: boolean
-    description: When set to true, the `redirect` parameter will get overridden by a `redirect` query parameter in the URL.
+    description: When set to true, the `redirect` and `error_redirect` parameters will get overridden by `redirect` and `error_redirect` query parameters in the URL.
   -
     name: reset_url
     type: string